zhangchuheng123/openvla-oft/ALOHA.md

 We assume that you have collected a set of expert demonstrations on the ALOHA robot already.

 First, use our `preprocess_split_aloha_data.py` script to preprocess the raw ALOHA dataset: downsize images from 480x640 to 256x256 and split into training and validation sets.
-Below are examples for the `put X into pot` task in our paper:
+Below are examples for the `put X into pot` task in our paper (which has 3 possible target objects, 1 per episode):

 ```bash
 python experiments/robot/aloha/preprocess_split_aloha_data.py \